 - Important 2 Marks Questions for CBSE 8th Maths

 - Important 3 Marks Questions for CBSE 8th Maths

 - Important 4 Marks Questions for CBSE 8th Maths

 Direct and Inverse Proportions Questions For Class 8 (Chapter 13)

 A few important direct and inverse questions with solutions for class 8 are given below.
-There are many additional practice questions that students can practice once they are thoroughly introduced with the concepts.
+There are many additional practice questions available so that students can practice them, once they are thoroughly introduced with the concepts.

 Important Direct and Inverse Proportion Questions (With Solutions)